Modern Foreign Languages

 Your Language Learning Journey at Stockport School

-The MFL team are working to redevelop the curriculum to support pupils who will sit the current legacy GCSE in year 10 and the new GCSE.
-The curriculum plans below outline the learning journey taken by our pupils.
-As we redevelop our curriculum model there may be variations.
+The curriculum plans below outline the learning journey taken by our pupils currently in year 7-9.
+As we redevelop our curriculum model to meet the needs of the new specification, there may be variations.
 If you have any questions about what your child is currently studying in MFL, please contact their class teacher.

 French